You probably know what a coach is, in the context of athletics at least.

 It can provide accountability for progress towards educational goals.
 For example, if a student is struggling to keep up with school deadlines, a coach might work with them to diagnose the real root cause of the struggle and what the student can start (or stop) doing to provide a solution and get back on track.

 Educational or academic coaches can also provide help in determining what kind of educational goals a student should set in the first place.
 Once again, this is not about the coach setting goals for the student.
 It is about actively listening to the student and helping them set their own goals, based on their own priorities.

 Coaching is a fundamental leadership skill and an important ability for influencing and developing people.

-For students in high school, their exposure to coaching begins by being coached!
-The Equip (9-11th grade) and Explore (12th grade) programs are built on coaching.
-As students in high school grow in independence and taking initiative for their education, they are coached to make the most of that transition.
+For students in high school, their exposure to coaching begins through receiving it!
+The Equip (9-11th grade) and Explore (12th grade) programs build on coaching.
+As students in high school grow in independence and taking initiative for their education, they receive coaching to make the most of that transition.

 If you are interested in learning more about Equip or Explore, please schedule a call with our team.
 They would be happy to share more about the programs.

 Jace Bower is the Marketing Coordinator for Unbound.
 An Unbound alumnus, he has experienced firsthand the powerful advantages of doing college differently and participating in an intentional community.
 Jace graduated with his bachelor’s degree in History in 2016 and has worked in restaurant management and marketing since then.
 He also served on the Unbound Student Cabinet in 2019.

 The author of two books and a semi-regular blogger, Jace can often be found doing something with words.
 When he’s not, chances are he’s reading about theology, listening to music, or playing pool or tennis with his wife Shannon in their Virginia home.